kreetanshu/terraform-aws-ec2/README.md

-# terraform-aws-ec2
+# GitHub Project:AWS Infrastructure as code(Iac) automation using Terraform

-Terraform project to create EC2 VM in AWS
+Terraform project to create resources like EC2 and security groups in AWS

-Define your AWS specific variables details in `terraform.tfvars` file.
+Define user specific AWS variables details in `terraform.tfvars` file.

 ## Steps to terraform